-An IP Address (Internet Protocol Address) is a unique numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
-It serves two main functions: host or network interface identification and location addressing.
+An IP Address is a unique numerical label assigned to each device connected to a computer network.
+It serves as both a host identifier and a location address.

 Private IP Ranges (RFC 1918)

-To preserve public IPv4 addresses, specific ranges were reserved for private use within LANs.
-These addresses cannot be routed over the internet.
+To preserve public IPv4 addresses, specific ranges are reserved for internal use within LANs.

 | Class | Range | CIDR |